sukarnagarwal/PLDI23_Compound_Simulation/README.md

 ## Run Individual Litmus test

-With each litmus test, there is an ReadMe file that contain the neccessary intructions to build and execute that litmus test.
-The ReadMe file further reports the outcome as well that we observe in our simulation setup.
+With each litmus test, there is an ReadMe file that contain the intructions to build and execute that litmus test.
+The ReadMe file further reports the outcome that we observe in our simulation setup.